junxit/us-congress-bills-110/metadata.md

 - 2008-02-28 — Introduced in House
 - 2008-02-28 — Introduced in House
 - 2008-02-28 — Referred to the House Committee on Education and Labor.
+- 2008-03-05 — Considered under suspension of the rules. (consideration: CR H1255-1257)
+- 2008-03-05 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1007.
+- 2008-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-03-05 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2008-03-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H1255)
+- 2008-03-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H1255)